Murder Over New York: Plot

 Ramullah is eventually tracked down, with West's help, and taken into custody.
-(During a police lineup of Indians, Shorty McCoy, aka "The Canarsie Kid", [Shemp Howard] is revealed to be a faker, not a fakir.)
+(During a police lineup of Indians, Shorty McCoy, aka "The Canarsie Kid", is revealed to be a faker, not a fakir.
 Before Ramullah can be questioned, however, he is shot and killed.
 West narrowly avoids the same fate.

 A coatroom attendant shows up and states Drake checked his briefcase at the club where he works.
 Chan and Vance wait to see who will claim it.
 It is Boggs, Kirby's butler.
 He claims that Kirby left him a note instructing him to get the briefcase.
 Upon close inspection, Chan concludes it is a forgery.
-He then discovers Kirby's body.
+While waiting for Kirby to return to his apartment, Jimmy is entrusted to take vital fingerprint evidence to the authorities.
+He is promptly mugged in the elevator and the evidence stolen.
+Scolding is postponed when somebody finally turns on the lights in Kirby's office and finds his dead body hidden behind his desk.
+He had been killed by poisoned brandy, and apparently by somebody he trusted who he was having a friendly drink with.

 Chan decides to gather all the suspects at the airport the next day.
 The airplane, rigged the night before to release poison gas when it dives, takes off for a test flight with nearly everyone aboard.
 As the bomber starts to descend, Fenton grabs the falling glass globe containing the gas.
 When they land, he smashes the globe, gets out and locks the door.
 However, the police are waiting to apprehend him, and Chan and the rest emerge unscathed (the trap had been found during an inspection and rendered harmless).
 Fenton cannot be Narvo, as the latter is known to be a younger man.
 He refuses to identify his leader.
 When Chan asks for a glass of water for Fenton, Jeffrey gets it for him, falling into Chan's trap.
 The detective samples the water and identifies the same poison that was found in Kirby's brandy.